 The disease effect and stability changes of possible single amino acid changes of the GRIA3 protein associated with schizophrenia were investigated using bioinformatics tools such as DisEMBL, I-Mutant 2.0, and PhD-SNP.
-Many disease results were estimated in N415, D416, S417 and D811 reigons, highlighting these region's importance.
+With the PhD-SNP tool, 62 mutations were estimated to have a disease effect.
+It was estimated that 15 out of 19 mutations in the N415 region can cause disease, highlighting this region's importance.
+The stability of the I413P, N415Q, N415A, and N415G mutations, which are predicted to cause disease by PhD-SNP, were determined by the I-Mutant 2.0 tool with a score above 8.
 The results obtained enabled the identification of potential variants that may cause schizophrenia.
 The results of this study can be supported by different in silico studies to be done later.
 Acknowledgments